windley/CS462-Event-Edition/project/Lab4.md

 When the guild receives a **rfq:delivery_ready** event from a flower shop, it raises that event to the top three drivers based on performance (you can dummy up the data for testing purposes).

-*Exercises:*

-- determine the event attributes for the new events introduced above.
-Also determine what changes will be necessary for the attributes of the **rfq:deliver_ready** and **rfq:bid_available** events.
-- draw an event hierarchy showing how events flow.
-Here's an <a href="http://www.flickr.com/photos/windley/5580410158/sizes/o/">example</a> of an event hierarchy.
-Use ovals for the events and rectangles for the event processors.

 ---